Azure/MS-AMP/README.md

 Features:

+- Support O1 optimization: Apply FP8 to weights and weight gradients and support FP8 in communication.
+- Support O2 optimization: Support FP8 for two optimizizers(Adam and AdamW).
+- Provide two training examples using FP8: Swin-Transformer and DeiT.

+MS-AMP has the following benefit comparing with Transformer Engine:

 - Support the new FP8 feature that is introduced by latest accelerators (e.g. H100).
 - Speed up math-intensive operations, such as linear layers, by using Tensor Cores.
 - Speed up memory-limited operations by accessing one byte compared to half or single-precision.